 - 1. Personal tour and interview with an Admissions Representative. - 2.
 Completed Application Form. - 3.
-Meet with Financial Aid office to discuss payment options. - 4.
-Completed Physical Health Exam Form. - 5.
-Completed Enrollment Agreement with \$100 Enrollment Fee and accompanying paperwork. - 6.
-Acupuncture students will need the Hepatitis B Vaccine (series of 3) or refusal on physical form. - 7.
+Submit proof of earned Baccalaureate Degree from an institution recognized by the Department of Education or foreign equivalent that has been officially evaluated. - 4.
+Meet with Financial Aid office to discuss payment options. - 5.
+Completed Physical Health Exam Form. - 6.
+Completed Enrollment Agreement with \$100 Enrollment Fee and accompanying paperwork. - 7.
+Acupuncture students will need the Hepatitis B Vaccine (series of 3) or refusal on physical form. - 8.
 English language competency is required; If English is not a student's first language and he/she has not completed a two-year (60 semester credits or 90 quarter credits) baccalaureate level education in an institution accredited by an agency recognized by the U.S. Department of Education or from an equivalent English language institution in another country, then he/she will be required to score at least 61 on the Test of English as a Foreign Language (TOEFL) internet based test (iBT) which also requires a minimum speaking exam score of 26 and a minimum listening exam score of 22, or a level 6 on the International English Language Testing System (IELTS) exam.